ylando2/OpenCart-in-scheme/readme.md

 Last we need a way to deploy this program.
 I suggest using Kawa scheme (a scheme that run on java) and jetty.

-I want to start working on this opensource project myself.
+I want to start working on this open source project myself.
 Do you have any suggestions?
 If you do, contact me my email is: ylando2@gmail.com

 License
 -------